Medical Student AAFP Leaders

 "Through my involvement in this commission, I hope to gain a better understanding of medical practice outside of the exam room.
 As our country continues to explore various models for our healthcare system concerning access to care, payment, and insurance, I hope to have an understanding of the system as a whole as I move on to a resident and physician."

-In his role, Chandler leads the FMIG Network to connect and strengthen FMIGs across the country, and helps plan National Conference.
+In her role, Erin leads the FMIG Network to connect and strengthen FMIGs across the country, and helps plan National Conference.

 Campbell University School of Osteopathic Medicine